Prahova County: Economy

 The area contains the main oil reserves in Romania, with a longstanding tradition in extracting and refining the oil.
-The county is heavily industrialised, more than 115,000 people being involved in industrial activities.
+The county is heavily industrialised, with over 115,000 residents working in industrial environments.
 It contributes to over 8% of the country's industrial production.
 Some of the biggest international corporations like Coca-Cola, Unilever, InBev, Johnson Controls, Cameron, Weatherford, Michelin, Timken and others have invested heavily in the recent years.

 The predominant industries in the county are: